morphalex90/drupal-8-optimized-meta/README.md

 roadmap
-- scheda for database
-- custom back-end pages with configurations
+- custom back-end pages with configurations (done)
-- 3 differents submodules (taxonomy, node and users)
+- 3 differents submodules (taxonomy, node and users) (done)
 - list of taxonomy vocabulary and nodes

-future implementations
-- no index on register, login and account page